LocalEpi/LEMMA/README.md

 We have moved our model fitting from R to Stan.
 Our Stan implementation is based on the "Santa Cruz County COVID-19 Model" (https://github.com/jpmattern/seir-covid19) by Jann Paul Mattern (UC Santa Cruz) and Mikala Caton (Santa Cruz County Health Services Agency).
 We are very grateful to Paul and Mikala for generously sharing their code and helping us.

-## Installation
+## Installation - Vaccines (Beta)
 1. Install RStudio. (https://rstudio.com/products/rstudio/download/#download)
 2. Create a folder to store your LEMMA inputs and outputs.
 For example, create a folder "MyFolder" within Documents.
-3. For this step there are several choices, depending on your local machine.
+3. For this step there are several choices, depending on your local machine. [the main ("master") branch can be installed from binaries but the vaccines branch must be installed from source for now]

     **Installing From Source (available for all platforms, but requires a C/C++ compiler)**